 George married Charlotte in 1761, having asked his tutor Lord Bute to help review eligible German Protestant princesses, “to save a great deal of trouble”.

-4. He earned a reputation as a ‘mad king’
+4. He acquired a reputation as a ‘mad king’

 George III’s reputation has sometimes been overshadowed by his mental instability.
 He experienced profound mental illness in 1788 and 1789 that prompted speculation about his unsuitability to rule and his eldest son, George IV, acted as Prince Regent from 1811 until George III’s death in 1820.
 His reported symptoms included babbling unintelligibly, frothing at the mouth and becoming abusive.

 Though George III’s ‘madness’ has been popularised by artistic works like Alan Bennett’s 1991 stage play The Madness of George III, historian Andrew Roberts describes George III as “unfairly maligned”.

 In his revisionist biography of the king, Roberts argues that prior to his decline at age 73, George III was incapacitated for a total duration of less than a year and was otherwise committed to his duties.

 5. The remedies for George III’s illnesses were disturbing